 If you need to save money when shipping a car, we definitely understand.
 Car transport is not cheap, so getting the most bang for your buck is important.
 Obviously, you can’t control the weather, or the season, or even where you’re shipping from and to.

 However, there are a few things you can do to save some money when shipping your vehicle.

 For starters, unless you really need your vehicle picked up ASAP, standard timetables are great.
-Most every car transport company out there will offer a standard level of service.
+Almost every car transport company out there will offer a standard level of service.
 This is the lowest cost to ship a car they typically offer.
 Most standard shipments will get picked up within 7 days of the first date available, too, so if you have some time to wait, this is definitely the best way to go to save money.